tgbugs/blackfynn-python/docs/CONTRIBUTION_TEMPLATE.md

 This includes not just how to communicate with others (being respectful, considerate, etc) but also technical responsibilities (importance of testing, project dependencies, etc).

 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.
+* Ensure compatibility with all supported Python versions.
+See [Supporting Python 2 and 3](#supporting-python-2-and-3) for more information.
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 * Keep feature versions as small as possible, preferably one new feature per version.